softcover/softcover_book/chapters/getting_started.md

 $ softcover build:mobi --kindlegen
 ```

 #### PDF

-Although the EPUB and MOBI ebooks formats are popular, my preferred format (especially for technical books) is PDF.
-Building PDF books requires [installing LaTeX](http://latex-project.org/ftp.html) (specifically, the `xelatex` executable, which is a Unicode-friendly PDF builder). \LaTex\ is a large download, but it's easy to install, and in fact you may already have it:
+Although the EPUB and MOBI ebooks formats are increasingly popular, my preferred ebook format (especially for technical books) is PDF.
+Building PDF books requires [installing LaTeX](http://latex-project.org/ftp.html) (specifically, the `xelatex` executable, which is a Unicode-friendly PDF builder). \LaTeX\ is a large download, but it's easy to install, and in fact you may already have it:

 ```console
 $ which xelatex
 ```

-\noindent In any case, once \LaTeX\ is installed building a PDF is easy:
+\noindent If that command returns the path to `xelatex`, you can skip the installation step.
+In any case, building a PDF is easy once \LaTeX\ is installed:

 ```console
 $ softcover build:pdf